d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • Deferred completion style highlighting for performance.
   • Jumping to location/documentation of current candidate.
   • Show candidate documentation/signature string in the echo area.
+  • Deprecated candidates are crossed out in the display.
-  • Support for `annotation-function' and `affixation-function'.
+  • Support for annotations (`annotation-function', `affixation-function').

 [Orderless] <https://github.com/oantolin/orderless>